Democracy on the Ropes

 Research our nation’s history — for decades after the Reconstruction Era following the Civil War, white supremacists employed voting suppression tactics and violence to prevent and deny the Constitutional right to vote to African Americans.
 A recent USA Today article on challenges to Black voting references the concerted efforts of that era to suppress the African American vote.
 I am afraid MAGA is a call to return to that terribly unjust and discriminatory period of Jim Crow laws.

 The John Lewis Voting Rights Act must be enacted.
 Voting must be facilitated, not impeded.
-Gerrymandering most be prohibited, not allowed through specious pretexts which disavow its true purpose and motive — racial discrimination.
+Gerrymandering must be prohibited, not allowed through specious pretexts which disavow its true purpose and motive — racial discrimination.

+A former federal prosecutor, Judge Thomas Coffin was a U.S. magistrate for the District of Oregon until his retirement in 2017.